HelenHelene/eportfolio/SSD/SSD_Unit02_Seminar.md

 ### 3.1 Access Control
 ISO (2018) defines this as: <br>
-_“means to ensure that access to assets is authorized and restricted based on business and security requirements (3.56)”_ <br>
+_“means to ensure that access to assets is authorised and restricted based on business and security requirements (3.56)”_ <br>

-By granting employees only the access necessary for their job functions, organizations adhere to the principle of least privilege.
-This minimizes the risk of unauthorized access leading to data breaches or misuse of information by insiders.
+By granting employees only the access necessary for their job functions, organisations adhere to the principle of least privilege.
+This minimises the risk of unauthorized access leading to data breaches or misuse of information by insiders.

 ### 3.9 Competence
 ISO (2018) defines this as: <br>
 _“ability to apply knowledge and skills to achieve intended results”_ <br>

 Ensuring that all personnel have the necessary skills to perform their roles securely is vital.
 Organizations should invest in continuous education, such as cybersecurity awareness training.
-Enhancing employee competence promotes thoughtful and secure behavior, reducing the likelihood of mistakes that could compromise security.
+Enhancing employee competence promotes thoughtful and secure behaviour, reducing the likelihood of mistakes that could compromise security.

 ### 3.10 Confidentiality
 ISO (2018) defines this as: <br>
 _“property that information is not made available or disclosed to unauthorized individuals, entities, or processes (3.54)”_ <br>

-Employees must understand the importance of safeguarding sensitive information and the potential consequences of unauthorized disclosure.
+Employees must understand the importance of safeguarding sensitive information and the potential consequences of unauthorised disclosure.
 By fostering a culture that values confidentiality, organizations can reduce the risk of accidental leaks and ensure appropriate handling of information.
 Methods to enforce confidentiality include data classification, encryption, and clear policies on data handling, aligning closely with access control (3.1) measures.

 ### 3.14 Control
 ISO (2018) defines this as: <br>